Weight two compactly supported cohomology of moduli spaces of curves: A quasi-isomorphic subcomplex

 where the sum runs over all subsets of the set of $\epsilon$-decorations, and $\#\epsilon$ is the number of $\epsilon$-decorations in $\Gamma$.

 \begin{lemma} The map $\XPhi$ is an involution, i.e., it is invertible and $\XPhi^{-1} = \XPhi$. \end{lemma}

-\begin{proof} Any graph appearing in $\XPhi \circ \XPhi \, (\Gamma)$ is obtained by reattaching some number $k$ of the $\epsilon$-decorated internal vertices to internal vertices.
-Each such graph appears $2^k$ different ways, with signs that cancel unless $k = 0$. \end{proof}
+\begin{proof} Any graph appearing in $\XPhi \circ \XPhi \, (\Gamma)$ is obtained by reattaching some subset $S$ of the $\epsilon$-decorated legs to internal vertices.
+Each such graph appears $2^{|S|}$ different ways, with signs that cancel unless $S = \emptyset$. \end{proof}

 For $\Gamma\in \Xast_{g,n}$ a graph, $S$ a non-empty subset of its $\epsilon$-decorated external vertices and $j=1,\dots,n$, let $R_S^j (\Gamma)$ be the graph obtained by reattaching the external vertices in $S$ to the midpoint of the edge that contains the $j$ decoration.